hfoffani/pddl-lib/README.md

 This is a PDDL parser library using an ANTLR 4 grammar that provides a very simple interface to interact with domain-problems.
 This library publishes one object class whose API exposes methods for obtaining:

 * The initial state.
 * The goals.
 * The list of operators.
 * The positive and negative preconditions and the positive and negative effects.
-* The /grounded/ states of a given operator (grounded variables, preconditions and effects).
+* The _grounded_ states of a given operator (grounded variables, preconditions and effects).

 This is enough for the user to focus on the implementation of state-space or plan-space search algorithms.